241111-Python/Project2-Team-Oak/README.md

 ## Project Description

+Economists use the price of a Big Mac as a measure of the current state of the economy.
+The Big Mac Index and PPP, calculated via the price of a Big Mac, is used to compare the relative strength of currencies.
+This project contains a data analysis tool for analyzing Big Mac data.
+It can be used to generate a swathe of reports and graphs related to the Big Mac Index.
+Users can run the program interactively to explore the data by filtering and sorting before generating reports, or headlessly by specifying which reports to produce at runtime.
+By using this program and analyzing the Big Mac Index, users will be able to gain insight into economic dynamics and currency exchange rates around the globe.

+## PPP

 Users will be able to access various statistics about the data set.
 - Mean and median, max and min, standard deviation, and range for the dollar price of the Big Mac on a yearly basis.
 - PPP via Big Mac price.
 We are interested in the purchasing power of the dollar in other countries.
 Suppose that P1 and P2 are the prices of a Big Mac measured in USD (relative to the given exchange rate) in the United States and a second country, respectively.
 You can compute the PPP for the Big Mac by the quotient PPP = P1 / P2.